chongzhang-vis/trajvis/README.md

 // 3/10/2015
-Basically, the more you use it the faster.
+Basically, the more you use the faster it become.

 ////////////////////////////
 ////    Interaction     ////